By: John Webb, Maine Criminal Defense Attorney for Over a Quarter Century

 When you got arrested for drunk driving, you probably had to take a field sobriety test.
 The National Highway Traffic Safety Administration studies and approves these tests and devices.

 The administration of tests (such as a breathalyzer) by the arresting officer plays a huge role in DUI cases.
-It’s important your lawyer has specialized training and knowledge of these procedures.
+It’s essential that your lawyer has specialized training and knowledge of these procedures.

-Many criminal attorneys are actually trained on the operation of breathalyzer devices.
-This training could end up being a big advantage when evaluating the details of your case.
+Many criminal attorneys are trained in the operation of breathalyzer devices.
+This training could end up being a substantial advantage when evaluating the details of your case and trying to exclude or minimize the impact of a breath alcohol test.

 5. How Much Will My Case Cost?